-Jenn is the Director and Farm Manager of the Dickinson College Farm.
+Jenn is the Director and Manager of the Dickinson College Farm.
 After graduating from Providence College, she joined the Peace Corps where she developed her interest in sustainable agriculture while living in West Africa and working with farmers.
 As the farm manager, Jenn provides students with hands-on training in sustainable food production and supports faculty and students with on-going research, class-based collaborations and internships.

 Jenn served on the Pennsylvania Association for Sustainable Agriculture (PASA) Board of Directors for 9.5 years and is an active member in our regional local food movement and founding member of Farmers on the Square, a vibrant producer-only farmers' market in Carlisle.

 Matt has been farming organic vegetables since 1993, working on farms in Colorado, California and Minnesota before settling in the Cumberland Valley.
 For five seasons, Matt managed Fulton Farm at Wilson College where he learned the ropes of running an educational CSA program, and also developed initial experience with renewable energy systems.
 Matt and Jenn then ran their own farm on rented ground for two seasons before signing on as the full-time farmers at Dickinson College in 2007.
 In addition to regular farm duties at the Dickinson Farm, Matt supervises equipment maintenance, irrigation, sheep and cattle, and also works extensively with solar energy projects and biodiesel fuel applications for the college.

 Kevin is the farm's Packing House Coordinator, plus so much more!
-His main job is to take the vegetables and fruit as they come in from harvest and oversee their cleaning and packing for distribution to CSA members, the Dining Hall, the Farmers' Market and Project SHARE.
+His main job is to take the vegetables and fruit as they come in from harvest and oversee their cleaning and packing for distribution to CSA members, Dickinson Dining Services locations, the Farmers' Market and Project SHARE.
 Kevin ensures that our produce gets where it needs to go with efficiency, training students in food safety standards.